sosophia10/Time-Capsule/README.md

 My entire life dedicates itself to the appreciation and creation of digital media and interactive design.
 Whether I am actively studying this interest or not, I am unabashedly gushing about computers, media, or digital innovation.
 It is clear to me now that machine labor will contribute to the productivity and social order of communities.

 I believe in maintaining the right to privacy, free speech, and education.
-Global access to education, data, and tools are increasing.
+It is profound that global access to data and tools are increasing.
 Consequently, the notion of production, creativity, and ethics are evolving within the new technological environment.
 I value cultivating a positive outcome for these developments.

 ## Live page link:
 https://sosophia10.github.io/Time-Capsule/index/desktop.html